Today is the commemoration of St. Francis of Assisi, one of the most beloved of non-Biblical saints, revered for his love of the poor and of Creation.

 and who produces various fruit with colored flowers and herbs.

-through those who give pardon for Thy love,
+Praised be Thee, my Lord, through those who give pardon for Thy love,

 and bear infirmity and tribulation.